AlessandroManilii/3D_HumanPoseEstimation_event-based_dataset/README.md

 The approach used is the same described in *E. Calabrese, G. Taverni, C. Awai Easthope, S. Skriabine, F. Corradi, L. Longinotti, K. Eng, and T. Delbruck, “DHP19: Dynamic vision sensor 3D human pose dataset,” in IEEE Conf.
 Comput.
 Vis.
 Pattern Recog.
 Workshops (CVPRW), 2019*.
-The convolutional neural network used to estimate the human pose is implemented according to the architecture described in the above mentioned paper.
+Two different CNN architecture are used, the single-input one described in the above mentioned paper and the multi-input one in the official paper related to this work (paper.pdf).

-Training can be executed through *training_with_data_generator.py*.
+Training can be executed for each case respectively through *single_input_training.py* and *multi_input_training.py*

-For testing purpouses two variants are presented:

-- *testing_without_conf.py*
-- *testing_with_conf.py* in which can be set a confidence threshold on predicted positions probability.
+For testing purpouses use *testing_with_conf.py* in which can be set a confidence threshold on predicted positions probability; eventually set confidence parameter to 0 to avoid using confidence threshold mechanism.

+More detailed info can ben found in paper.pdf.